dragon-fire-fly/organisation_app_frontend/README.md

   The navbar is featured on every page and helps the user to effectively navigate through the site without having to enter routes into the url bar manually.

-  The navbar renders different content depending on whether the user is logged in or not
+  The navbar renders different content depending on whether the user is logged in or not and features an image of the Northern Lights which can be seen when the dropdown menu is opened.
+From here, logged in users can add posts and events, navigate to the main posts and events pages, calendar, user's own profile and friends page.
+They can also nagivate the the filtered versions of posts and events (watched events, liked posts, friend's event and friends posts).
+They can also sign out of the site.

+  Logged out users may only view the posts and events page, sign up and sign in.

   ![navbar component](documentation/features/navbar-main.png)